kderer/round-robin-api/README.md

 ![](https://i.ibb.co/zPDMDSC/round-Robin-test.png)

 - Send a POST request to http://localhost:8080/api
-- You can use the below JSON as request body.
+- You can use the below JSON as request body.<br>
 `
 {
     "game": "Mobile Legends",